dubocr/homebridge-tahoma/README.md

-# homebridge-overkiz
+# homebridge-tahoma

 Supports Overkiz platform (TaHoma, Cozytouch) on HomeBridge

 # Installation

 1. Install homebridge using: npm install -g homebridge
-2. Install this plugin using: npm install -g homebridge-overkiz
+2. Install this plugin using: npm install -g homebridge-tahoma
 3. Update your configuration file.
 See bellow for a sample.

 # Configuration